 - Gluten Free Flour- If you also have nut allergies, make sure to use a brand that’s made in a nut free facility.
 I really love to use this gluten free flour because it’s nut safe but it does contain dairy.
 It also contains xanthan gum which really helps give baked goods their bounce.

-- Cornstarch and Water- These are eggless muffins so this mixture helps bind everything together.
+- Cornstarch and Water- These are eggless muffins so this mixture helps bind everything together like in my Chocolate Chip Pumpkin Bars.

 - Granulated Sugar- I use this instead of light brown sugar because it helps the muffins keep that orange hue, like in my Pumpkin Snickerdoodle Cookies.
 Also, there is enough moisture in the muffins due to all the banana and pumpkin.